exogen/graphbrainz/schema.md

     after: String
     first: Int

-    # The MBID of an Artist to which the entity is linked.
+    # The MBID of an artist to which the entity is linked.
     artist: MBID

-    # The MBID of a Release to which the entity is linked.
+    # The MBID of a release to which the entity is linked.
     release: MBID
   ): RecordingConnection